 Money: The currency is the Tunisian Dinar (TND), worth about 35 cents to one US dollar when I wrote this blog in 2018.
 Everything from meals to hotel rooms was so reasonably priced that it offset the cost of the private car hire.
 Value of traveling safely in a small family group — without the unwanted attention of being in a large tour bus — priceless!

 Getting There and Away: We flew Air Tunis from Rome, arriving after midnight on a delayed flight, and took a taxi to our hotel.
 Leaving the port of Tunis by ferry to Sicily, we reserved a sleeping cabin on what turned out to be a tattered cruise ship with an empty swimming pool and stripped-down restaurants that had seen better days.
 Most of the passengers were migrant workers who slept on the floors wherever they could find a space.

 Day Trips from Tunis: There’s a lot more to see outside the capital.
 Click here to read about a Berber village, the sprawling ancient city of Dougga and the underground villas at Bulla Regia.
-Coming soon: a post that describes another day trip to the Grand Mosque at Kairouan and the El Jem Coliseum.
+Another splendid day trip took us the Grand Mosque at Kairouan and the El Jem Coliseum.